-- (a) DG represents the generator terminal demand within a particular region. - (b) G represents the SCADA metered generator terminal demand for each scheduled and semi-scheduled generating unit within the region. - (c) IRE is the actual SCADA metered value MW flow on each interconnector connected to the region (with sign chosen such that positive values are exports from the region). - (d) IRL is the four-second estimated actual loss on each interconnector connected to the region (calculated in EQ.
+- DG = the generator terminal demand within a region. - G = the SCADA metered generator terminal demand for each scheduled and semi-scheduled generating unit within the region. - IRE = the actual SCADA metered value MW flow on each interconnector connected to the region (with sign chosen such that positive values are exports from the region). - IRL = the 4-second estimated actual loss on each interconnector connected to the region (calculated in EQ.
+3EQ.
 3).